joedolson/access-monitor/readme.txt

 * New Language: Dutch
 * Put ref links back in place now that they redirect properly.
 * Bug fix: Disabled A11y Check in customizer.
+* Add an admin notice to point to the API key field if it hasn't been set.

 = 1.0.0 =